Home/UFC

 Article continues below this ad

-Tracy Cortez was born to Mexican parents in Phoenix Arizona.
-She is an American national and is of Hispanic ethnicity as both her parents were Mexicans.
-She grew up with three brothers, which her coach Angel Cejudo ascribes as the reason behind her toughness.
-It was because of her brothers, who were wrestlers, that she got interested in martial arts.
+Cortez is an American national of Hispanic ethnicity, as both her parents are Mexican.
+She grew up with three brothers, which her coach, Angel Cejudo, attributes to her toughness.
+It was due to her brothers, who were wrestlers, that she became interested in martial arts.

 Cortez’s older brother, Jose, had dreamed of becoming a UFC fighter.
 He even had a fight with the former UFC fighter Drew Flickett in 2008, which he managed to win via a split decision.
-It was this fight that got Cortez interested in MMA.
+It was this fight that sparked Cortez’s interest in MMA.
 Her brother, however, stopped competing after the Flickett fight as he was soon diagnosed with cancer, and he passed away in 2011.

 What’s your perspective on: